jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/interactive/2020/us/colorado-coronavirus-cases.html.html.md

 </div>

 </div>

-In the tallies shown on this page, The Times is now including cases and deaths that have been identified by public health officials as probable coronavirus patients.

 The New York Times is engaged in a comprehensive effort to track details about every reported case in the United States, collecting information